 One last factor was the competition between the many Victorian railway companies.
 The British Railways Pre-Grouping Atlas (see Further reading) lists a staggering 150 different names, though some of these were joint ventures between railway companies already on the list.
-Such competition had produced both duplication (two companies operating similar routes) and lines built largely to keep other railway companies out (see A miraculous survivor).
+Such competition produced both duplication (two companies operating similar routes) and lines built largely to keep other railway companies out (see A miraculous survivor).
 Now the railways were under one nationalised entity it made sense to eliminate some of these.

 All these factors had been building throughout the twentieth century and as early as 1914 they had resulted in 200 miles of line – mainly special freight lines – being closed.
 According to Wolmar, between the two world wars another 1,240 miles closed - six percent of the total network - and of the 19,414 miles British Railways inherited in 1947, a further 1,500 miles had been shut by 1962.

 Beeching’s plan was based on what seemed like logical analysis at the time.
 He did a traffic survey which found that a quarter of the fare income generated by the railways came from just 34 stations, or 0.5 percent of the total.
 Half of the 17,830 miles of line carried just four percent of the traffic.
 At his own local station – East Grinstead – which at that time had connections to Three Bridges and Tunbridge Wells as well as to London (see A miraculous survivor), he found that 950 passengers daily went to London, 300 to Three Bridges and 25 to Tunbridge Wells.
-Put like this, it seemed obvious to shut the line to Tunbridge Wells.
+Put like this, it seemed obvious to shut the lines to Tunbridge Wells and Three Bridges.
 (A joke at the time said that Beeching had kept open the line he used each day to get to work, and shut all the rest).

 Later critics of the Beeching report have pointed out that the very same argument could be made about the road network, however.
 Rural roads carry a tiny percentage of the national total but no one argues that they should be allowed to revert to cart tracks as a consequence.
 Instead they are seen as vital infrastructure which the government must invest in and maintain.
 Yet if government money supports the railways, it is seen as a subsidy.
 As it was, it was not until 1968 that it was explicitly recognised that some public transport deserved government subsidies.

 Beeching’s other failings, as Wolmar points out, were to ignore network effects – how much traffic branch lines contribute to main lines – and the external cost benefits of a railway line.
 Does it stimulate the economy, create jobs in the towns it serves?
 Does it reduce deaths from road accidents and so save the health service money?
 Today we take this kind of argument for granted.
 For example Brighton, which has a fast train to London, is more prosperous than Hastings, which does not.
 As it was, Beeching cut important towns off from the railway just to save a few miles of track.